MicrosoftDocs/azure-stack-docs.cs-CZ/azure-stack/user/azure-stack-version-profiles-azurecli2.md

 ---
-title: Správa Azure Stack pomocí Azure CLI | Microsoft Docs
+title: Manage Azure Stack with Azure CLI | Microsoft Docs
-description: Naučte se používat rozhraní příkazového řádku (CLI) pro různé platformy ke správě a nasazení prostředků v Azure Stack.
+description: Learn how to use the cross-platform command-line interface (CLI) to manage and deploy resources on Azure Stack.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs